Learn From The Smartest Millionaire Minds in Business

 The playback is the result of your choice and action on the gramophone that is life.

-Am I painting a clear enough picture with this metaphor?
+Is Harv painting a clear enough picture with this metaphor?

 Next Steps

-Stop, take a breath and think about it.
+Stop, take a breath, and think about it.

 What can you do to break these habits?